CSE2307SP26/project-zhang-li-wang/README.md

 ## What user stories do you intend to complete next iteration?

+We plan to extend the current system beyond basic deposit functionality.
+Specifically, we aim to add support for multiple accounts, account creation, withdrawals, balance checking, and money transfer between accounts.

 ## Is there anything that you implemented but doesn't currently work?

+At this stage, all implemented features are working as expected.
+The system correctly supports deposits and handles invalid inputs by throwing exceptions.

+However, the application is still limited in functionality and does not yet support additional banking features such as transfers or multiple accounts.

 ## What commands are needed to compile and run your code from the command line?

+From the src directory, run:

+javac main/*.java test/*.java

+java main.MainMenu